concinim/wh-acd/index.md

 ## Customizable concept annotators

 These annotators can be tailored to your needs using the Domain Expert Tool.
+See the [Customizing](wh-acd?topic=wh-acd-customizing#customizing) section for more information.
 ### Attributes
 {: #attribues}